firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-130:8">And he shall redeem Israel from all his iniquities.</p>

-<p id="psa-131:1"><A Song of degrees of David.> LORD, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.</p>
+<p id="psa-131:1">LORD, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.</p>

 <p id="psa-131:2">Surely I have behaved and quieted myself, as a child that is weaned of his mother: my soul is even as a weaned child.</p>